Network tariffs – What are they and is your business paying more than it should be?

 How are electricity customers assigned a network tariff?

-Household and Small to Medium Enterprise (SME) bills normally have the network charges bundled into generalised charges on the bill such as the Peak, Shoulder and Off-Peak rates.
+Household and Small to Medium Enterprise (SME) bills normally have network charges bundled into generalised charges on bills such as the Peak, Shoulder and Off-Peak rates.
 Larger Commercial and Industrial (C&I) customers’ bills are normally unbundled and display the network charges in detail on the final invoice.

 Each customer is assigned a network tariff based on a number of variables which include: